King's African Rifles: After the Second World War

 The extent to which KAR traditions influence the modern national armies of the former East African colonies varies from country to country.
 In Tanzania, a mutiny in 1964 led to a conscious decision to move away from the British military model.
 In Kenya, on the other hand, the title of Kenya Rifles survives and the various campaigns in which the KAR distinguished itself in both World Wars are still commemorated.

 On the island of Mauritius which is off the eastern coast of Africa, a detachment of the King's African Rifles was present until 1960.
 It was gradually replaced by the newly formed Special Mobile Force (SMF) and Police Riot Unit (PRU).

-Only the Kenya Rifles and the Malawi Rifles still exist.
+Only the Kenya Rifles, the Zambia Regiment (as a descendant of the Northern Rhodesia Regiment), and the Malawi Rifles still exist.

 Battle honours

 The regiment's battalions were not awarded colours until 1924, as colours were not traditionally carried by rifle regiments.
 The colours had many of the regiment's battle honours emblazoned on it.
 The old colours were replaced in the 1950s.